PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - Home to niche magic shops and exclusive entertainment venues
 - Superstitious locals fear strange omens from the Dragon Towers

-#### Kogs Ritual Chamber

----
-RULES
-1. The party must reach 5 successes before they get 3 failures.
-2. Each success allows them to avoid an automation attack and/or advance to the next room.
-3. Rubble & rock constantly falls from above, threatening a total collapse of the cavern.
-4. Attacks: All involved in failed skill check roll **DC 12-15 dex saving throw** or take **10(3d6) dmg**.
-5. The party gets one round to take action before the challenge begins, as the machine comes to life.

-## Automaton
-**Attacks.**
-Magnetic pulse & Gear Storm Barrage
-- *Magnetic Pulse.* The automaton releases a powerful magnetic pulse that attracts metal objects towards it, including weapons, armor, and machinery parts.
-- *Gearstorm Barrage.* The automaton unleashes a torrent of spinning gears and cogs from its body, creating a storm of sharp metal that fills the chamber.

-*Seismic Stomp.* The automaton stomps on the ground with tremendous force, causing tremors that destabilize the surroundings and create fissures.

-*Antimatter Cannon.* The automaton channels its magical energy to its hand and releases it, unleashing a powerful and focused beam of energy that destroys structures in its path.
-## Summary of the Skill Challenge Rooms
-1. **Ritual Chamber:** Find hidden passage.
-2. **Lava Moat Chamber:** Cross the lava moat.
-3. **Collapsing Tunnel:** Navigate through falling rocks.
-4. **Machinery Room:** Use machinery for distraction/barriers.
-5. **Narrow Bridge:** Cross the precarious bridge.
-6. **Exit Chamber:** Locate the correct exit.
-### Ritual Chamber

->[!TLDR]
->- **Features:** Large stone tablet, gears, cogs, and other machinery parts scattered around.
->- **Lighting:** Dim light from distant lava pools through gaps in the rocks.
->- **Attack(s):** Magnetic Pulse & Gear Storm Barrage.

-**Challenges:**
-Initial Escape:
-- **Obstacle:** Metal door ripped of hinges, debris blocks path to teleportation circle.
-- **Skills:** Athletics, Acrobatics, Investigation.
-- **Success:** The party discovers a hidden passage to the side leading to the next chamber.
-- **Failure:** The party stumbles, allowing the automaton to attack.

-### Chamber 2: Lava Moat Chamber

->[!TLDR]
->- **Features:** A large chamber split by a flowing lava moat, filled with large chunks of ore.
-Narrow, unstable pathways line the back wall.
->- **Lighting:** Bright from the glowing lava and occasional geysers.
->- **Attack(s):** Seismic Slam

-**Challenges:**
-Crossing the Lava Moat:
-- **Obstacle:** Finding a safe way across the lava moat and avoid fissures/geysers
-- **Skills:** Athletics, Acrobatics, Nature, Investigation.
-- **Success:** The party crosses the moat safely and avoids attack.
-- **Failure:** The party suffers heat damage or falls into the lava, causing delays.

-### Chamber 3: Collapsing Tunnel

->[!TLDR]
->- **Features:** A long and narrow tunnel with a ceiling supported by stone pillars.
->- **Lighting:** Dim, with occasional flickers from falling rocks.
->- **Attack(s):** Antimatter Cannon

-**Challenges:**
-Navigating the Collapsing Tunnel:
-- **Obstacle:** Avoiding falling rocks and finding a stable path.
-- **Skills:** Acrobatics, Athletics, Survival, Perception.
-- **Success:** The party makes it through the tunnel without major injuries.
-- **Failure:** The party is injured by falling rocks or trapped momentarily, causing delays.

-### Chamber 4: Ore Refinery

->[!TLDR]
->- **Features:** A room filled with decommissioned heavy machinery and furnaces.
-A large elevator with empty crates is in the middle.
-Massive Ore buckets hang from the ceiling.
->- **Lighting:** Dim, with occasional flickers from cracks in the wall
->- **Attack(s):** Bursts through wall, Seismic Stomp, falling machinery, Slam

-**Challenges:**
-Reactivate the elevator:
-- **Obstacle:** Broken elevator, connected to a console, needs arcane lay lines rewired.
-- **Skills:** Investigation, Perception, Tools.
-- **Success:** The elevator reactivates, and moves fast enough to avoid attacks.
-- **Failure:** The elevator reactivates, but takes too much time, allowing an attack.

-### Chamber 5: Narrow Bridge

->[!TLDR]
->- **Features:** A narrow, precarious bridge over a deep chasm, drowned by silence.
->- **Lighting:** Dim, with sunlight licking the cavern floor from an exit across the bridge.
->- **Attack(s):** Grapple and drag into pit

-**Challenges:**
-Crossing the Narrow Bridge:
-- **Obstacle:** Automaton climbs up pit and attempts to grab a PC before it falls.
-- **Skills:** Acrobatics, Athletics, Perception.
-- **Success:** The party crosses the bridge safely.
-- **Failure:** The party risks being dragged into the chasm.

 #### Sharn